 Shachar Kariv was educated at Tel-Aviv University and New York University, where he received his PhD in 2003, the same year he joined Berkeley’s economics department.
-Professor Kariv is the Faculty Director of UC Berkeley Experimental Social Science Laboratory (Xlab), a laboratory for conducting experiment-based investigations of issues of interest to social sciences.
-He is the recipient of the UC Berkeley Division of Social Sciences Distinguished Teaching Award (2008) and the Graduate Economics Association Outstanding Advising Award (2006).
+Professor Kariv is the Faculty winrar 64 bit windows 10 Director of UC Berkeley Experimental Social Science Laboratory (Xlab), a laboratory for conducting experiment-based investigations of issues of interest to social sciences.
+He is the recipient of the UC Berkeley Division of Social Sciences Distinguished Teaching Award (2008) and yahoo password change the Graduate Economics Association Outstanding Advising Award (2006).

-On Thursday, 23rd October, 2014, 12:30pm, Sevgi Yuksel, graduate student at New York University will discuss on the topic: “Backward Induction in Finitely Repeated Prisoner’s Dilemma: Experimental Evidence,” joint with Matthew Embrey and Guillaume Frechette.
+On Thursday, 23rd October, 2014, 12:30pm, Sevgi Yuksel, graduate student at New York University will discuss on the topic: “how to use lucky patcher no rootBackward Induction in Finitely Repeated Prisoner’s Dilemma: Experimental Evidence,” joint with Matthew Embrey and Guillaume Frechette.

 Before joining UCLA’s faculty in 2011, Alexander Stremitzer was assistant professor of economics at the University of Bonn and visiting assistant professor at Yale Law School and in Yale University’s economics department.
-He also spent extended research visits at ETH Zurich and Columbia University‘s Center for Contracts and Economic Organization.
-His research and teaching interests include theoretical and experimental law and economics, contract theory, and comparative law.
+He also spent extended research visits at ETH Zurich and Columbia University‘s Center for Contracts and Economic how to use az screen recorder ract theory, and comparative law.
 In addition to works in German, Professor Stremitzer’s recent scholarly work in English has been published in several journals including the Journal of Law, Economics, and Organization, The Journal of Institutional and Theoretical Economics, and The Yale Law Journal.

 Professor Stremitzer earned a Masters’ degree in International Management at HEC-Paris in 2000, and in 2003, received a Ph.D., with distinction, in Business Economics from Vienna University of Economics and Business Administration.
 Professor Stremitzer earned a J.D. in 2006 from the University of Vienna.